Join our newsletter for updates and exclusive content!

 1. Stretching our water tank as long as possible.
 We do this by carrying around collapsible 3L bladders and filling them in sinks or water stations whenever we see them.
 This alone doubles our water tank life!

 2. Having various ways to fill our water tank besides a spigot.
-Our favorite way is by using the MRX+ Off Grid Water System to pump water in from streams.
+Our favorite way is by using the ARX+ Off Grid Water System to pump water in from streams.
 We were able to find many streams and rivers that weren’t frozen in Colorado.

 Power / Energy Supply Considerations